Hack-a-Shaq: Wilt Chamberlain and off-the-ball foul rule

-Wilt Chamberlain was such a dominant player that he was sure to be on the floor near the end of any close game; however, as a poor free throw shooter (51%), he became a natural target of a strategy of intentional fouling.
-The opposition was eager to send Chamberlain to the free throw line, and Chamberlain wished to avoid doing so.
+Wilt Chamberlain was such a dominant player that he was sure to be on the floor near the end of any close game; however, as a poor free throw shooter, having a career free throw shooting percentage around 51%, he became a natural target of intentional fouling.
+The opposition would send Chamberlain to the free throw line, to which he avoided doing so.
 This led to a game of tag developing away from the basketball, with players chasing Chamberlain as he tried to avoid being fouled.

 The NBA enacted a new rule on off-the-ball fouls—personal fouls against an offensive player who neither has the ball nor is trying to obtain it.
 On such fouls within the last two minutes of the game or in overtime, the offensive team is awarded the usual number of free throws and then possession of the ball.
 The new rule removed the benefit of fouling to gain possession of the ball and limited late-game intentional fouls to the ball handler.